Hrespeto/ElkProject/README.md

 ### Description of the Topology
 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
 Load balancing ensures that the application will be highly avaiable, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_ Load balancers defends against DDoS It shifts attacks from one server to another server.
+- Load balancers defends against DDoS It shifts attacks from one server to another server.
 Jump Boxes allows admins to connect to a secure computer(SSH), and connect to other machinces (servers, workstations).
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the logs and system metrics.
-- _TODO: What does Filebeat watch for?_ Filebeat monitors the log files or locations that toy specify.
+- Filebeat monitors the log files or locations that toy specify.
 After it collects the data, it forwards them to Elasticsearch.
-- _TODO: What does Metricbeat record?_ Metricbeat helps monitors servers by collecting metrics from the ssystem and services running on the server.
+- Metricbeat helps monitors servers by collecting metrics from the ssystem and services running on the server.
 It also takes the info output them in Elasticsearch.
 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.
 |   Name    |  Function   | IP Address | Operation System |